 We prefer slow, more sustainable, fashion.
 Latex garments are strong when stored and cared for correctly, meaning they will last a long time.

 What is Latex Couture doing to reduce their carbon footprint?

 We have strong views on climate change and try our best to be carbon neutral.
-We use 100% renewable power in our studio to power all of our lighting and equipment as well as charge our electric car which we use to take parcels to the courier.
+We use 100% renewable power in our studio which is off grid and powered by solar panels, this powers all of our lighting and equipment as well as charge our electric car which we use to take parcels to the courier.

 With every order placed through our website, A tree is planted!
 Not a rubber tree though, A Mangrove tree is planted as studies have shown that mangroves ‘sequester carbon at a rate two to four times greater than mature tropical forests’ and contain ‘the highest carbon density of all terrestrial ecosystems’.